CognitiveScale/cortex-enterprise/README.md

 17. (On the first tab) On the SERVICE PRINCIPLE DETAILS page enter:

   - **Azure AD Service Principle App ID**: The Service Principle Application ID to use for Azure resource creation from Kubernetes.
+Created as a prerequisite, AZURE_CLIENT_ID.
   - **Azure AD Service Principle Password**: The Service Principle Password to use for Azure resource creation from Kubernetes.
+Created as a Prerequisite, AZURE_CLIENT_SECRET.

 18. Click **OK**.